 If you haven’t already – grab a beer and watch Silicon Cowboys on Netflix – it’s a great documentary on how Compaq took on IBM (and gave them a “big blue” eye, ha!).
-This documentary was my inspiration for choosing to search for a Compaq computer to restore – the story is really amazing.
-It’s incredible how 3 guys got together and started a company that set so many business records during it’s reign.
+This documentary was my inspiration for choosing to search for a Compaq computer to restore – the story really is amazing.
+It’s incredible how 3 guys got together and started a company that set so many business records during its reign.

 The 386 CPU

 The 386 CPU can arguably be said to be the most important CPU architecture to be developed.
-Before the Intel 32-bit 386 CPU, there was the 16-bit 286 – a processor that comes from a different age, where Windows was just a novelty program and computer games were primitive.
+Before the Intel 32-bit 386 CPU, there was the 16-bit 286 – a processor that comes from a different age, where Windows was just a novelty program, and computer games were primitive.
 The 386’s increased processing power allowed for increased graphics capability and true multitasking.
 The greatly superior memory handling of the 386 also allowed for much more complex programs (such as AutoCAD and rudimentary “3D” graphics).
-In fact the 386 CPU was so advanced that when it was launched, it took a few years for the computer industry to develop software that could really utilise the processor to the full extent.
+In fact, the 386 CPU was so advanced that when it was launched, it took a few years for the computer industry to develop software that could really utilize the processor to the full extent.

 In fact, this computer retailed for US$10,000 (without options) and up to about US$15,000 fully loaded – for perspective, $15,000 in 1987 bought you two Honda Civics, with enough change to pimp out both those cars hundreds of fluffy dice.
 This was really a ‘Ferrari’ in terms of computer performance at the time.
 Only about 10 % of Americans had a “Home Computer” in 1987, so this was definitely a businessman’s machine.

-This is also why I chose this computer to mod and upgrade – it’s use of the 386 processor means that it is a “32-bit” computer, and one of the first ones to utilize that technology.
+This is also why I chose this computer to mod and upgrade – it’s the use of the 386 processor that makes it a “32-bit” computer, and one of the first ones to utilize that technology.
 This was a big jump from the previous generation of computers (16-bit 286’s) in terms of power and longevity of the processor’s use.
 The 386 CPU in the Compaq Portable 386 is also socketed, meaning that it can be swapped out and upgraded to faster CPUs (see below).

 The Jump from 286 to 386

-The 32-bit architecture was so powerful, that it remained in use all the way until 2003 with the Pentium 4.
-That’s a reign of 17 years from it’s introduction in 1986, and witnessed Windows 3.1, Windows 95, Windows 98, and of course, the birth of the Internet.
-Other processors were developed to take the lead from the 386 (486, then the Pentium line), but even so, the 386 processor remained in production use in some embedded computers all the way till the early 2000’s.
+The 32-bit architecture was so powerful that it remained in use all the way until 2003 with the Pentium 4.
+That’s a reign of 17 years from its introduction in 1986, and witnessed Windows 3.1, Windows 95, Windows 98, and of course, the birth of the Internet.
+Other processors were developed to take the lead from the 386 (486, then the Pentium line), but even so, the 386 processor remained in production use in some embedded computers all the way till the early 2000s.